 - Medical Malpractice

-- Skin Temperature: When you have a knee injury, the skin around the area may feel warmer or cooler than normal and compared to skin elsewhere on your body.
+- Skin Temperature: When you injure your knee, the skin around your knee may feel warmer or cooler than usual.

 Common Knee Injuries

-- PCL Tear: After a serious accident, you may be diagnosed with a full or partial tear of the posterior cruciate ligament.
-The PCL connects the femur and tibia and runs diagonally down the back of the knee.
-It prevents your knee from bending backward too far.
-This injury is far less common because the PCL is larger and stronger than the ACL.
-However, it can be torn.
+- PCL Tear: The posterior cruciate ligament (PCL) connects the femur and tibia.
+It runs diagonally down the back of the knee.
+The PCL prevents your knee from bending too far backward.
+PCL injuries are less common than ACL injuries because the PCL is larger and stronger than the ACL.

 - Past, current, and future medical costs